712 related texts · 8 related myths · Page 3 of 15

 The weight of responsibility falls on Joshua's shoulders.
 He turns to Moses, his mentor, his teacher, with a worry etched on his face.
 "O my teacher Moses," he asks, "what will bec...

 That’s a tiny glimpse into what Moses must have felt.
-Imagine this: after leading the Israelites for forty long years through the wilderness, after all the trials, the tribulations...
+After leading the Israelites for forty long years through the wilderness, after all the trials, the tribulations, the miracles...

 The Legends of the Jews, that incredible compilation of rabbinic stories and folklore assembled by Louis Ginzberg, gives us a glimpse into a truly human moment for the greatest pro...